-Initiated in 1994, Dwight Hall Urban Fellows is an academic-year program whereby Yale University undergraduates gain exposure to today’s urban challenges and work with community professionals to find real solutions.
+Initiated in 1994, Dwight Hall Urban Fellows is an academic-year program in which Yale College undergraduates gain exposure to today’s urban challenges and work with community professionals to find impactful solutions.
 Placements seek to uncover and counter urban challenges through neighborhood empowerment, community-building, and economic development.

 Urban Fellows dedicate 6-8 hours per week working in either a community organization or government agency, where they receive professional mentorship and develop a personalized project.
 In addition to community work, Urban Fellows garner their collective experience through a series of community-building activities, such as dinners, speaker series, and planned reflections.